kfyodor/avro-repo/Readme.md

 ### Loading schemas.

-First of all, put your schemas somewhere in `resources`.
+Put your schemas somewhere into `resources` dir.

-Then you can use `(load-schemas! schemas-path)` to load Avro schemas into your app. `load-schemas!` returns a map where the key is kebab-cased and keywordized name of schema and the value is an `org.apache.avro.Schema` instance.
+Use `(load-schemas! schemas-path)` to load Avro schemas into your app. `load-schemas!` returns a map where the key is a kebab-cased and keywordized name of a schema and the value is an `org.apache.avro.Schema` instance.

 You can access this map directly or it's even better to create a record with `proto/SchemaRepo` protocol implemented and use it with something like [Component](https://github.com/stuartsierra/component) library.